william251082/pristine-hosting/README.md

 PHPMYADMIN
 sudo mysql
 GRANT ALL ON *.* TO 'dbadmin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
-GRANT ALL ON *.* TO 'zpU13Ex9txUc09Nic8Mu'@'localhost' IDENTIFIED BY 'EpnbUguGFQmpZ6y1YZvg' WITH GRANT OPTION;
 flush privileges;
 sudo nano /etc/nginx/includes/wp_nginx_security_directives.conf
 #if ( $args ~* "(localhost|request)" ) { set $susquery 1; }